valeriansaliou/constellation/README.md

 _Tested at Rust version: `rustc 1.35.0-nightly (70f130954 2019-04-16)`_

-**⚠️ Note that due to the number of out-of-date dependencies and the amount of breaking changes their updates introduced, I have chosen to stick on older, functional, dependencies.
+**⚠️ Note that due to the number of out-of-date dependencies and the amount of breaking changes their updates introduced, I have chosen to stick on older, functional, dependencies (for now).
 This means that when building Constellation, you will have to stick to the tested Rust compiler version shown above.**

 **🇫🇷 Crafted in Angers, France.**